dfelinto/blender-manual/manual/modeling/modifiers/nodes/point/point_distribute.rst

       Only meshes are supported.

-Minimum Distance
+Distance Min
    The minimal distance points can have to each other.
    This option is only available on distribution methods that supports it.

-Maximum Density
+Density Max
    The point density for the point distribution.
    In other words, how many points there will be within one square meter.

    .. note::
-      This will be capped on distributions with the *Minimal Distance* option.
+      This will be capped on distributions with the *Distance Min* option.
       If the density is greater than what the minimal distance allows, no new points will be added after this threshold has been passed.